MHShetty/notifier_plugin/README.md

 This can be done with the help of two methods, namely,

-  a. **addListener**  (Accepts a Listener/Function; returns the hashCode of that listener if the function gets successfully added, else null)
+  a. **addListener**  (Accepts a Listener/Function; returns the hashCode of that listener if it gets successfully added, else null)

   b. **addListeners** (Accepts an Iterable<Listener/Function>; returns an Iterable<int> of hashCodes.
 The success of adding of each method can be determined by the value at it's corresponding index in the Iterable)

 ```Dart